 One of the coolest web design trends 2023 has shown us so far is the integration of the product right onto the web page.
 Maybe it's as simple as matching product colors to background colors.
 Or maybe it's having a spilled drink that runs down the page.
 Or perhaps as a user clicks on different products, the entire color scheme changes in reaction.

 For artists and photographers, this can take a few forms.
 Maybe the backgrounds of your photos blend into the grid frames.
 Maybe you pick a color scheme that merges flawlessly with your photography.
-The Snow theme on Pixpa is a great example—in it, the pictures are the theme.
+The Snow theme on Pixpa is a great modern website design example—in it, the pictures are the theme.

 Web design trends change with time, and the new layouts and themes are as dynamic and captivating as ever, especially when it comes to Design Portfolio Websites.
 Muted colors, dark modes, animations, scrolling effects, and blending the experience with the product—are steps towards a more inclusive web that fits our needs.
 As designers, our goal is to communicate as well as to entertain and enthrall.
 You might also want to look at our article on 10 Tips to make your website stand out from others.
 With access to easy drag and drop modules, it just needs your creative imagination to build a portfolio website of your dreams!